Can a smartwatch make calls or send texts? Yes, for sure.

 Galaxy Watch 5 Pro LTE is compatible only with Android and works best with Samsung Phones.
 Marketed primarily as an outdoor watch, it offers great connectivity features.
 Even when it is not paired with a phone, you can make and receive calls, send texts, and respond to notifications.
 The latest updates added a QWERTY keyboard and WhatsApp Calls.

-- Exceptional LTE connectivity for calling and texting.
+- Exceptional LTE connectivity

 - New QWERTY keyboard for easy texting.